 If you are currently writing a budget for your startup and wondering how much a website will cost you, here is some data for you.
 I have broken it down into the three most common options available to new startups.

 Option 1: Hire An Agency ($10000 for basic websites, up to mid six figures for complex ones)

-- If you want to go for the expensive option, then what you are really paying a premium for is higher quality and a greater level of originality with the design work, and highly qualified technical staff.
-So an agency becomes more beneficial only if you have something very unique you are looking to build, whether that’s a very unique design or very complex technical features.
+- If you want to go for the expensive option, what you are really paying a premium for is higher quality.
+This means more originality in your brand design plus highly qualified technical staff.
+An agency becomes more beneficial only if you have something very unique you are looking to build, whether that’s a very unique design or very complex technical features.

 - If you use a web agency, the hourly rate is higher.
 Often it is in the region of $80-$200 per hour.